qurbanullah/eagleeye-legacy/README.md

 	For building a package execute the following command:- ee -b <package_name>

-	For building and installing a package rxecute the following command:- ee -bi <package_name>
+	For building and installing a package execute the following command:- ee -bi <package_name>

 	For building and installing multiple packages from a list file rxecute the following command:-